FuelLabs/fuel-core/docs/fuel-sync-design.md

 code for outdated nodes.
 So, using the third approach doesn't win much regarding the codebase size.

 The second approach is our choice.
-When we receive the sealed block header, we can already be sure it is not a fake sync process.
+When FS receives the sealed block header, it can already be sure this is not a fake sync process.
 The passive load for the network is low.

+But it is not problem to try to sync to not valid height.
+P2P will request blocks for that height from the peer who reported it, and it will decrease the reputation.
+So we can use an approach with heights too.
+It requires proper handling of this case.

 #### Node behaviour